frequency-chain/frequency/designdocs/user-handles.md

 ### Create user handle with chosen handle

  As a network, Frequency should allow users to choose their own handle, while chain will generate a random numeric suffix within the range of suffixes allowed.
-The full handle will be the handle with the suffix.
+The display handle will be the handle with the suffix.

 ``` rust
 Input